rizinorg/book/src/analysis/variables.md

 # Managing variables

 Rizin allows managing local variables, no matter their location, stack or registers.
-The variables' auto analysis is enabled by default but can be disabled with `anal.vars` configuration option.
+The variables' auto analysis is enabled by default but can be disabled with `analysis.vars` configuration option.

 The main variables commands are located in `afv` namespace: